sleep/mal/README.md

 ## Roadmap/Journal

-Implementing a self-hosting lisp interpreter has got to be one of the most pedagogically cost-effective<b>*</b> projects.
+Implementing a self-hosting lisp interpreter has got to be one of the most pedagogically cost-effective<b>*</b> canonical projects out there.
 My goal is to juice as much knowledge/experience from this project, so I'm doing this project in C, a practical language most orthogonal to the interpreted, high-level languages I'm comfortable with.
-Having never written anything non-trivial in a non-garbage-collected language, I'm hoping this endeavor will fill in many holes in my CS knowledge.
+Having never written anything non-trivial in a non-garbage-collected language, I'm hoping this endeavor will fill in a few holes in my CS knowledge.

 Kanaka's Make-a-Lisp challenge gives a language-agnostic roadmap that's high-level enough to require architectural forethought on behalf of the implementer, but also clear enough to save the implementer from moments of design-decision Buridan's Assery.
 The making of any self-hosting compiler/interpreter is always a journey.
 With all explorations, there are things to be gained, things to be lost when journeying with a prescribed route.
 By sticking with someone else's (well-curated) route, efficiency and therefore breadth are undoubtably gained.
 However, one loses the sentimentality, the sense of ownership, the developing of natural sense of direction, that comes with impromptu, plan-as-you-go journeys.
-With that said, I've chosen to go with Kanaka's guide and treat this project more as exercise than exploration, with the latter choice saved for another journey...
+With that said, I've chosen to go with Kanaka's guide and treat this project more as exercise than exploration, with the latter choice saved for another time...

-<b>*</b><sub>i.e. ratio of personal gratification/breadth of knowledge gained over the time/energy spent. </sub>
+<sub>*i.e. ratio of gratification/knowledge gained over energy spent. </sub>

 <br/>